Wild Ones Seeds for Education Grant Program

 The Garden Club of America Board of Associates Centennial Pollinator Fellowship

-The Garden Club of America (GCA) Board of Associates Centennial Pollinator Fellowship provides funding to a current graduate student to study the causes of pollinator decline, in particular bees, bats, butterflies and moths, which could lead to potential solutions for their conservation and sustainability.
+The Garden Club of America (GCA) Board of Associates Centennial Pollinator Fellowship provides $4000 funding to a current graduate student to study the causes of pollinator decline, in particular bees, bats, butterflies and moths, which could lead to potential solutions for their conservation and sustainability.
 The selection criteria are based on the technical merit of the proposed work and the degree to which the work is relevant to this objective.
 The GCA Board of Associates Centennial Pollinator Fellowship was established in spring 2013 to facilitate independent research in this field.
+For more information and to apply, click here.

 Wild Ones Mountain Laurel Chapter Third-Party Disclaimer: